chand192004/Sign-Language-recognition-system/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📝 License

-This project is open source and available under the [MIT License](LICENSE).

 ## 👨‍💻 Author

 **Chand** - [@chand192004](https://github.com/chand192004)

-## 🙏 Acknowledgments

-- Sign language community for gesture references
-- Open-source computer vision libraries
-- Contributors and testers

-## 📧 Contact

-For questions or feedback, please open an issue on GitHub or contact the repository owner.

----

-⭐ If you find this project useful, please consider giving it a star!